-13.13.
-The operating organization is required to ensure that all necessary tools, instruments, supplies, equipment, communication systems, facilities and documentation for responding to emergencies are made available and are under the control of a quality management programme that includes inventory control, testing and calibration: see para.
-6.34 of GSR Part 7 [44].
+- 13.13.
+The operating organization is required to ensure that all necessary tools, instruments, supplies, equipment, communication systems, facilities and documentation for responding to emergencies are made available and are under the control of a quality management programme that includes inventory control, testing and calibration (see para.
+6.34 of GSR Part 7 [45]). - 13.14.

-13.14.
 If it is suspected that a sealed source capsule might have been damaged, extra care should be taken, as radioactive material could leak out of the source and there could be a risk of contaminating people and objects in the vicinity.
-The detection and measurement of radioactive contamination from the leaking source needs specialized monitoring equipment and expertise.
+Specialized monitoring equipment and expertise are needed to detect and measure radioactive contamination from the leaking source.
 If it is known or suspected that a source capsule has ruptured, the operating organization should promptly seek advice from a qualified expert if it lacks the necessary capabilities to respond to such an event.

-13.15.
-For emergencies involving well logging sources, consideration should be given to the need for the following equipment, as appropriate:
+Adequate consideration should be given to the decontamination of persons and equipment, as appropriate, in such instances. - 13.15.
+For emergencies involving well logging sources, consideration should be given to the need for the following equipment, as appropriate: - (a) Appropriate workplace monitoring instruments to measure both high and low dose rates; - (b) Active personal alarm dosimeters; - (c) Additional personal dosimeters;

-- (a) Appropriate workplace monitoring instruments to measure both high and low dose rates; - (b) Active personal alarm dosimeters; - (c) Additional personal dosimeters; - (d) Barrier materials and warning notices for the temporary designation of a controlled area; - (e) Local shielding, such as bags of lead shot or lead sheets; - (f) Suitable tool kits and source recovery equipment (long handled tongs, pliers, screwdrivers, bolt cutters, adjustable spanner); - (g) A spare shielded container; - (h) Wipe test kit for leak testing sources and for other surface contamination checks; - (i) Communication equipment (e.g. mobile phones, radio transmitters and receivers); - (j) Spare batteries and torches.
+- (d) Barrier materials and warning notices for the temporary designation of a controlled area: - (e) Local shielding, such as bags of lead shot or lead sheets; - (f) Suitable tool kits and source recovery equipment (long handled tongs, pliers, screwdrivers, bolt cutters, adjustable spanner); - (g) A spare shielded container; - (h) Wipe test kit for leak testing sources and for other surface contamination checks; - (i) Communication equipment (e.g. mobile phones, radio transmitters and receivers); - (j) Spare batteries and torches; - (k) Necessary personal protective equipment.